tensorflow/probability/STYLE_GUIDE.md

     Justification: `__all__` is an explicit enumeration of what's intended to be public.
-It also governs what's imported when using `from foo import *` (although we cannot use star-import w/in Google, users can.)
-Use ticks for any Python objects, types, or code.
+It also governs what's imported when using `from foo import *` (although we do not use star-import w/in Google, users may.)

+1. Use ticks for any Python objects, types, or code.
 E.g., write \`Tensor\` instead of Tensor.

 ## TensorFlow Probability Style

 Below are TensorFlow Probability-specific conventions.
-In the event of conflict, it supercedes all previous conventions.
+In the event of conflict, they supersede all previous conventions.

 1.  __Importing submodule aliases.__ Use the Pythonic style `from
     tensorflow_probability import edward2 as ed`.
 For now, do not use this style